 HuffPost's Amanda Terkel on the plans to slash Wisconsin's "Badgercare" Medicaid program.
-As I've said before, I believe this is part of a larger plan to undercut the use of the state programs as a safety net for the new national health care
+As I've said before, I believe this is part of a larger plan to undercut the use of the state programs as a safety net for the new national health care program:

 WASHINGTON -- So far, most of the attention on Wisconsin Gov. Scott Walker's (R) budget repair bill has focused on the section that would strip public employees of their collective bargaining rights.
 Less noticed is a provision in the 144-page piece of legislation that could dramatically change the state's Medicaid program.